 ER across town.
 The only people I see are uncomprehending blank-faced security.
 I sit down,

-I walk out after 30 seconds.
-No blow to the head, no Santa Klaus characters, no missing ID.
+and choose to walk out after 30 seconds.
+No blow to the head, no Santa Klaus characters, no

 No medical procedures, no blood pressure taken but the Presbyterian Hospital ambulance

 bills my insurance for over a thousand dollars.
 Routine fraud is the least of it.
 I consider

 challenging the claim.
 I go back to the bar and a different bartender.
 And who is going

 to believe this story even with witnesses.
 Nada, no one.
 The guy compressing my chest

 with his knee shows up the next day in circumstances so completely different as to be almost

 comparable to Jacob watching helplessly while Santa Klaus picks his pocket.
 There are other